DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

 Give yourself a pat on the back.

 This tutorial covered the basics of building data services in DataSQRL.
-We recommend that you read the [DataSQRL Overview](intro/overview) next because it extends this tutorial and covers each of the concepts covered here in more detail.
+We recommend that you read the [DataSQRL Introduction](intro/overview) next because it extends this tutorial and explains each of the concepts covered here in more detail.
+If you found this short tutorial too *dense* or missing information, the complete [DataSQRL Introduction](intro/overview) will fill in the gaps and teach you everything you need to know to build your own data services in DataSQRL.